core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 --- abstract

 The Constrained Application Protocol (CoAP) allows clients to "observe" resources at a server and to receive notifications as unicast responses upon changes of the resource state.
 In some use cases, such as those based on publish-subscribe, it would be convenient for the server to send a single notification addressed to all the clients observing the same target resource.
-This document updates RFC7252 and RFC7641, and defines how a server sends observe notifications as response messages over multicast, synchronizing  all the observers of the same resource on the same shared Token value.
+This document updates RFC7252 and RFC7641, and it defines how a server sends observe notifications as response messages over multicast, synchronizing  all the observers of the same resource on the same shared Token value.
 Besides, this document defines how the security protocol Group Object Security for Constrained RESTful Environments (Group OSCORE) can be used to protect multicast notifications end-to-end between the server and the observer clients.

 --- middle

 # Introduction # {#intro}

 The Constrained Application Protocol (CoAP) {{RFC7252}} has been extended with a number of mechanisms, including resource Observation {{RFC7641}}.
-This enables CoAP clients to register at a CoAP server as "observers" of a resource, and hence being automatically notified with an unsolicited response upon changes of the resource state.
+This enables CoAP clients to register at a CoAP server as "observers" of a resource, and hence to be automatically notified with an unsolicited response upon changes of the resource state.

 CoAP supports group communication {{I-D.ietf-core-groupcomm-bis}}, e.g., over IP multicast.
 This includes support for Observe registration requests over multicast, in order for clients to efficiently register as observers of a resource hosted at multiple servers.

 However, in a number of use cases, using multicast messages for responses would also be desirable.
 That is, it would be useful that a server sends observe notifications for the same target resource to multiple observers as responses over IP multicast.

-For instance, in CoAP publish-subscribe {{I-D.ietf-core-coap-pubsub}}, multiple clients can subscribe to a topic, by observing the related resource hosted at the responsible broker.
-When a new value is published on that topic, it would be convenient for the broker to send a single multicast notification at once, to all the subscriber clients observing that topic.
+For instance, in the publish-subscribe architecture for CoAP {{I-D.ietf-core-coap-pubsub}}, multiple clients can subscribe to a topic, by observing the related resource hosted at the responsible broker.
+When new data is published on that topic, it would be convenient for the broker to send a single multicast notification at once, addressed to all the subscriber clients observing the resource related to that topic.

 A different use case concerns clients observing the same registration resource at the CoRE Resource Directory {{RFC9176}}.
 For example, multiple clients can benefit from observation for discovering (to-be-created) groups that use the security protocol Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}, by retrieving from the Resource Directory updated links and descriptions to join those groups through the respective Group Manager {{I-D.tiloca-core-oscore-discovery}}.